 What Is Carboplatin?

 Carboplatin is a chemotherapy drug often sold under the brand name Paraplatin and Paraplatin NovaPlus.
-Carboplatin is a derivative of cisplatin and was discovered by Dr. Tom Connors and Dr. Ken Harrap of Michigan State University in the 1970s.
-The pair of scientists were funded by the Institute of Cancer Research to create a new chemotherapy drug that had the same benefits of cisplatin but with fewer side effects.
+Carboplatin, a derivative of cisplatin, was discovered in the 1970s by two scientists who were tasked with creating a new chemotherapy drug with the same benefits of cisplatin but less side effects.